JustinDFuller/justindfuller.com/content/posts/2022-07-28_better_arguments.md

 In the book [Theaetetus](https://amzn.to/3BfyJTl), Socrates attempts to reason about a fundamental question of philosophy: What is knowledge?

-Socrates addresses the idea of another philosopher, Protagoras, that claims, "Man is the measure of all things" and, "What seems to a man, is to him."
-Meaning, knowledge is relative to each person.
+Socrates addresses the idea of another philosopher, Protagoras, who claims, "Man is the measure of all things" and, "What seems to a man, is to him."
+Meaning knowledge is relative to each person.

 <!--more-->

-This claim was fundamentally at odds with Plato, the author of Theaetetus, and his view of the world.
+Plato, the author of Theaetetus, was fundamentally at odds with this idea.
 To Plato, there must be a truth independent of any man, by which all other claims can be measured.

-However, after he rebuts Protagoras' statement with a convincing argument, he does something quite unexpected, at least to this modern reader.

-He begins praising the very person he seeks to discredit:
+However, after convincingly rebutting Protagoras' claim, Socrates begins praising the very person he seeks to discredit:

 > Doubtless, as he is older, he may be expected to be wiser than we are. <br />
 > And if he could only just get his head out of the world below, <br />
 > he would have overthrown both of us again and again, <br />
 > me for talking nonsense and you for assenting to me <br />

-He not only claims his opponent to be wiser than himself, but also that he would successfully rebut him, if only he was alive.
+He claims his opponent is wiser and would successfully rebut him, if he was still alive.

-But, of course, this isn't the only time Socrates says something like this.
+This isn't the only time Socrates says something like this.
+It's something of a pattern, even a strategy, that he employs.

 In [Plato's Republic](https://amzn.to/3PFdHSQ) as Socrates attempts to define the perfect state, he says: